pypi/warehouse/docs/user/project_metadata.md

 ![Verified details](assets/verified_details.png){ loading=lazy }

-PyPI currently supports several ways of verifying project URLs and highlights them using a green checkmark (:fontawesome-solid-circle-check:{ .checked }).
+PyPI currently supports several ways of verifying project URLs.
+When a URL is verified, PyPI highlights it using a green checkmark (:fontawesome-solid-circle-check:{ .checked }).

 !!! warning